How Technology Helps Insurers Prevent Thermonuclear Verdicts

 During the underwriting process, this data can play a pivotal role by filling information gaps to help identify high-risk outliers.
 Predictive data can also:

-• Enable insurers to build better risk profiles through a combination of historical and more real-time behavioral driving data, like telematics.
+- Enable insurers to build better risk profiles by combining historical and more continuous behavioral driving data, such as telematics.

-• Identify patterns and predict the likelihood of a claim and its severity through vast datasets—allowing insurers to price premiums more accurately.
+- Identify patterns and predict the likelihood and severity of claims using vast datasets—allowing insurers to price premiums more accurately.

-Implementing new data sources can be vital for insurers because it enables a proactive approach to risk mitigation.
-For example, when an insurer utilizes telematics data, they are able to identify high-risk driving behavior before accidents occur.
+Implementing new data sources can be vital for insurers, enabling a proactive approach to risk mitigation.
+For example, when an insurer uses telematics data, it can identify high-risk driving behavior before accidents occur.
 They can work with operators to implement targeted training, reducing accident frequency and severity that may contribute to a nuclear verdict.

 Predictive data can also help insurers identify fleets outside of their risk appetite who are more likely to be involved in a severe accident.
-By focusing on low-risk customers, insurance companies can reduce their exposure to nuclear verdicts and maintain stable pricing.
+By focusing on low-risk customers, insurance companies can reduce their nuclear verdict exposure and maintain stable pricing.

 While this data-led approach can be a powerful tool for underwriters and commercial auto, it doesn’t address the underlying societal shifts contributing to the dramatic rise in nuclear and thermonuclear verdicts.